 Based on ongoing sampling, the upper reaches of the Ochlockonee River did not meet the nitrogen nutrient threshold for the Panhandle East Region for several years.
-Sample stations occasionally did not meet Class III water quality standards for DO; the Highway 20 station (located downstream from the Jackson Bluff Dam) was the most notable, but oxygen levels have increased, probably as the result of changes in the operation of the dam.
+Sample stations occasionally did not meet Class III water quality standards for DO; the Highway 20 station (located downstream from the Jackson Bluff Dam) was the most notable, but oxygen levels have increased in the last two years, probably as the result of changes in the operation of the dam.
 That same station's chlorophyll-a concentrations were consistently elevated when compared to the other stations.